35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Not knowing precisley how many homes will be built, of what type and size, and how many habitable rooms there will be, means we cannot say exactly how many we have lost by the reduction of the affordable housing percentage **[^7]**.
 We can, though, compare  the 233 social rented homes we have been left with, to what was claimed in the original 2019 planning committee report.
 This estimated that Canada Water would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
 500 of these would have been social rented and 200 intermediate.
 It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making an estimate using this maximum number results in about 1,400 affordable homes, of which 1,000 would be social rent and 400 intermediate housing **[^7i]**

 We can also use BL's own figures.
 Based on a total of around 3,000 homes, BL said which say that *'If a viable route to 35% affordable homes were identified, this would represent a total of 900 social rent homes and 400 intermediate homes.....'* **[^7ii].** Deducting the 233 social rented homes from the promised social rent numbers gives various losses, depending on the total number of homes built - 267 lost, if 2,000 homes in total built; 667 lost, if 3,000 homes built, 767 lost if 4,000 built **[^7iii]**.
-The actual loss will probably be at the higher end of the scale, given that BL are likely to build to the maximum number of homes allowed .
+The actual loss will probably be at the higher end of the scale, given that BL are likely to build to the maximum number of homes allowed.

-So very roughly, taking 233 from these amounts, we are losing between 467 and 1,177 affordable homes, or between 267 and 767 social rented homes, if we are counting just these.

 [**IMAGE** - Table of affordable housing losses]